 The medical oncologist documents clinical details and intent to treat in the Electronic Medical Record (EMR), serving as the Intent Producer (IP).
 The medical oncologist refers the patient to a radiation oncology department for treatment.

-The IP uses the Send Intent [XXX] transaction to transmit the intent to the Treatment Planning System (TPS).
+The IP uses the Send Intent [XRTS-01] transaction to transmit the intent to the Prescription Producer (PP).

-The TPS receives the Send Intent [XXX] transaction.
+The PP receives the Send Intent [XRTS-01] transaction.

+The PP sends a DICOM representation of the physician’s intent (see RXRO) to the Treatment Planning System (TPS).

-The treatment team, consisting of a radiation oncologist, a dosimetrist and a physicist meet to review the intent to treat and create a prescription and plan to treat the patient.
+The treatment team meet to review the intent to treat and create a prescription and plan to treat the patient.
 The following steps may occur multiple times.

-A new treatment plan is documented, resulting in the plan being sent from the TPS to the Treatment Delivery System (TDS) using DICOM transactions.

-The TDS receives the treatment plan.
-The plan will be used to provide radiation therapy to the patient.

-A new treatment prescription is documented in the TPS.
+A treatment plan is documented in the TPS.

-A Send Treatment Prescription [XXX] transaction is sent by the TPS to the EMR Treatment Observer (OBS).
+The TPS sends the prescription to the TMS/PP using DICOM transactions.

+The TMS/PP transmits a summary of the prescription to the EMR/OBS using the Send Prescription Summary [XRTS-02] transaction.

-The EMR/OBS receives the Send Treatment Prescription [XXX] transaction.
+The EMR/OBS receives the Send Prescription Summary [XRTS-02] transaction.

+The TMS transmits the plan to the Treatment Delivery System (TDS) using DICOM transactions.

 Treatment is provided to the patient and documented in the TDS.

+The TDS transmits the delivery record to the TMS/RP using DICOM transactions.

-The TDS transmits the details of radiation therapy to the EMR/OBS using the Send Treatment Results [XXX] transaction.
+The TMS/RP transmits the details of radiation therapy to the EMR/OBS using the Send Treatment Results [XRTS-03] transaction.

-The EMR/OBS receives the Send Treatment Results [XXX] transaction.
+The EMR/OBS receives the Send Treatment Results [XRTS-03] transaction.

-The record of delivery is transmitted from the TDS to the TPS to assist with the next round of prescriptions using DICOM transactions.

 The medical oncologist in the EMR/OBS reviews the treatment prescription and treatment results and uses that information to assist in the care of the patient.

 Post-conditions: